awsdocs/amazon-efs-user-guide/doc_source/API_ListTagsForResource.md

 Valid Range: Minimum value of 1\.

  ** [NextToken](#API_ListTagsForResource_RequestSyntax) **   <a name="efs-ListTagsForResource-request-NextToken"></a>
-You can use `NextToken` in a subsequent request to fetch the next page of access point descriptions if the response payload was paginated\.
+\(Optional\) You can use `NextToken` in a subsequent request to fetch the next page of access point descriptions if the response payload was paginated\.
 Length Constraints: Minimum length of 1\.
 Maximum length of 128\.
 Pattern: `.+`